margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## A Face in My Dreams ##
-I remember this face on the other side of the world speaking to me in my sleep, smiling to me in a dram, waking me up to life.
+I remember this face on the other side of the world speaking to me in my sleep, smiling to me in a dream, and waking me up to life.
 It came to me in a vision, a vision swirling in my head.
 It was so vivid, it was so real.
 I could see the bright eyes, the mysterious gaze to the other side of the universe, and the whole face.